 What if I have an existing medical condition?
 Should I still complete a Statement of Health?

 Yes.
-Even people with relatively serious medical issues may still be eligible for insurance coverage.
+Even people with relatively serious medical issues may still be eligible for insurance coverage and should complete an SOH form.

 Does a Statement of Health require a doctor’s visit?